paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

   }
 ```
 Let's analyse this method in detail.

 Firstly, ```event.preventDefault()``` prevents the native HTML form from refreshing the page when it is submitted.

-Secondly, we emit an event to the parent component.
-You will notice that in the parent component (ChatApp.js) we pass in a property called ```onSend```.
+Secondly, we emit an event to the parent component with the value of ```chatInput```.
+You will notice that in the parent component (ChatApp.js) we pass in a property called ```onSend``` to the ChatInput component.
 In this case, the onSend property is a function.
-The actual onSend function lives inside the parent component and we are passing a reference of that function to the child.
+The actual onSend function lives inside the parent component and we are passing a reference of that function to the child through the props.
 The child is able to call this function reference and it will run whatever code is defined in the parent.
-Here we pass in the value of chatInput.
 This function does not exist currently, but we will create it in part 6.

-Lastly, once we have emitted the event to the parent, we can clear the user's input.
-We do this by simple setting the chatInput inside the state to '' (remember in the render method we bound ```this.state.chatInput``` to the ```value``` property of the ```<input />``` field, this allows us to update the value of the field simply by setting the state field that is bound to it).
+Lastly, once we have emitted the event to the parent, we want to clear the user's input.
+We do this by simple setting the chatInput inside the state to '' (remember in the render method we bound ```this.state.chatInput``` to the ```value``` of the ```<input />``` field.
+This allows us to update the value of the field simply by setting the state field that is bound to it).

-Lastly, we need to bind ```this``` to our event handlers as we did before.
+As we did before, we need to bind ```this``` to our event handlers.
 We should also set an initial state of chatInput so that it is not undefined when the component is loaded.

 ```
   constructor(props) {
     super(props);